 74. Invest in a Turnaround Company

 Sure, investing in penny stocks can be risky.
 But there are also great opportunities to be found among the rubble.
 Do your research and identify failing companies with good bones.
-Investing in penny stocks and bankrupt companies isn’t something to do with your retirement nest egg, but if you have some play money, you can score a great return.
+Investing in penny stocks and bankrupt companies isn’t something to do with your retirement nest egg, but if you have some play money and can stomach the risk, you can score a great return.

 76. Invest in Mutual Funds

 If you’re not a stock market wiz, don’t try to time the market.
 Instead, look for consistent returns rather than big ones.
 When it comes to investing in the best mutual funds, look for those run by managers who don’t change their stocks too often and view their investments as partnerships.